ScopeLift/foundry-template/README.md

 - Validates internal functions in `src/` start with a leading underscore.
 - Validates function names and visibility in forge scripts to 1 public `run` method per script. [^script-abi]

-Notably absent from the CI configuration is caching of RPC responses.
-You can cache RPC responses using the [`actions/cache`](https://github.com/actions/cache) action.
-By default forge caches RPC responses to the `~/.foundry/cache/rpc` directory.
+Note that the foundry-toolchain GitHub Action will cache RPC responses in CI by default, and it will also update the cache when you update your fork tests.

 ### Test Structure